 Vision is your wheelhouse and Internet marketing is ours, so trust us when we say a good portion of your marketing budget and focus should be spent on marketing your practice online.
 It truly is the easiest marketing channel to track and the best ROI you’ll get.

 Here are some suggestions for ways to market yourself in our digital world.
 You can use these ideas independently of the ones offered above, or in tandem.

 You may have already heard of search engine optimization (or SEO), but you’re a local optometrist and you’re not trying to take over the world.
-You just want to serve the members of your community, so you thought you didn’t need to worry about it.
+You just want to serve the members of your community, so you may have though you don't need it.

-Well the truth is, if your site isn’t optimized for search engines, odds are good you’re missing out on the benefits of traffic from search engines.
-That means people in your community who are shopping for a new optometrist likely aren’t finding you!
+The truth is, if your site isn’t optimized for search engines, odds are good you’re missing out on the benefits of traffic from search engines.
+That means people in your community who are shopping for a new optometrist likely aren’t finding you.